Goodsmileduck/supload-ps/README.md

 -------

 * check files by MD5 hash
-* upload only modified files
-* find and upload only newest files
+* find and upload only newest file

 Restrictions